-DF - 6Qualitative Disclosures • a description of the processes in place to monitor changes in the credit and market risk of securitization exposures.
-Bank periodically monitors the collection performance, repayments, and prepayments utilization of Credit Enhancement, Mark to Market due diligence and rating review of the pools in invested portfolio of Securitization as per Credit Policy. • a description of the bank's policy governing the use of credit risk mitigation to mitigate the risks retained through securitization exposures; The Bank follows extant RBI guidelines or Investment in securitized papers/ PTCs as outlined in RBI circular dated May 07, 2012 and August 21, 2012.
-The Bank acquires securitized assets with adequate Credit Enhancement as stipulated by the rating agencies. b ) Summary of the bank's accounting p olicie es for securitization activities, including: • whether the transactions are treated as sales or financings; Bank has not securitized any standard loans.
-However, it has invested through acquisition of receivables from NBFC/MFI in the past, which is treated as investments in the books of bank. methods and key assumption (including inputs) applied in valuing positions retained or purchased The Bank's Investment in securitized papers/PTCs are categorized under Available For Sale category and valuation of the same has been carried out as per RBI/FIMMDA guidelines. • changes in methods and key assumptifrom the previous period and impact of changes; • policies for recognizing liabilities on balance sheet for arrangements that correquire the bank to provide finan support for securitized assets. ould The Bank has no direct securitized exposure as on date.
-However, the Bank Guarantee (BG) provided by the Bank as credit enhancement for PTC transactions in the past, carried out by other banks, are recognized as contingent liabilities in Bank's book and accounting treatment is given accordingly. c) In the banking book, the names of Exte Credit Assessment Institutions (ECAIs) used for securitization and types of securitization exposure for wl each agency is used. the The exposures securitized are externally rated by CRISIL, CARE, ICRA, India Ratings & Research Pvt Ltd
+DF - 6 Qualitative Disclosures • a description of the processes in place to monitor changes in the credit and market risk of securitization exposures.
+Bank periodically monitors the collection performance, repayments, and prepayments, utilization of Credit Enhancement, Mark to Market, due diligence and rating review of the pools in invested portfolio of Securitization as per Credit Policy. • a description of the bank's policy governing the use of credit risk mitigation to mitigate the risks retained through securitization exposures; The Bank follows extant RBI guidelines on Investment in securitized papers/ PTCs as outlined in RBI circular dated May 07, 2012 and August 21, 2012.
+The Bank acquires securitized assets with adequate Credit Enhancement as stipulated by the rating agencies. b) Summary of the bank's accounting p policies for securitization activities, including: • whether the transactions are treated as sales or financings; Bank has not securitized any standard loans.
+However, it has invested through acquisition of receivables from NBFC/MFI in the past, which is treated as investments in the books of bank. • methods and key assumptions (including inputs) applied in valuing positions retained or purchased The Bank's Investment in securitized papers/ PTCs are categorized under Available For Sale category and valuation of the same has been carried out as per RBI/ FIMMDA guidelines. • changes in methods and key assumptions from the previous period and impact of the changes; No change • policies for recognizing liabilities on the balance sheet for arrangements that could require the bank to provide financial support for securitized assets.
+The Bank has no direct securitized exposure as on date.
+However, if Bank Guarantee (BG) provided by the Bank as credit enhancement for PTC transactions carried out by other banks, It will be recognized as contingent liabilities in Bank's book and accounting treatment will be given accordingly. c) In the banking book, the names of External Credit Assessment Institutions (ECAIs) used for securitization and the types of securitization exposure for which each agency is used.
+The securitization exposure as on September 30, 2020 are investment in bank's book and pool acquired are externally rated by CRISIL, CARE, ICRA, India Ratings & Research Pvt.
+Ltd., Brickwork.
+The loan portfolio securitized through Pass Through Certificate (PTC) route.